KNMI/RCC/README.md

 ### Data management

-If the research involves data from extern parties we advise to create a data management plan, see e.g. (http://www.wur.nl/nl/show/What-is-a-Data-Management-Plan.htm)
+If the research involves data from external parties we advise to create a data management plan, see e.g. (http://www.wur.nl/nl/show/What-is-a-Data-Management-Plan.htm)

 If not, the following rules still apply: